alexandrehuat/gflsegpy/README.md

 ___TODO___

-Run the script `gflsegpy.demo` to reproduce the demonstration rendered above.
+Here is a demonstration on a 10-dimensionnal signal of length 500.
+You can run the module `gflsegpy.demo` to reproduce a similar demonstration.

+The segmented signal below is a random gaussian signal on which has been applied two random gaussian noises at position 202 and  482 (the signal starts at position 0).
+The noise means and variances are independant from one dimension to another.

+The figures below show the results of the gflsegpy algorithms.
+To ensure readability, only the first three dimensions of the signal are plotted.

 ## Usage

 This section gives an overview of the gflsegpy package.
-Read the documentation for more details.
+Read the [documentation](docs/build/html/index.html) for more details.

-The documentation is built with Sphinx.
-To do so, get in the `docs` directory, generate the source files from the code and run `make html`.
-TL;DR:

 ### Algorithm 1: Block coordinate descent